An ’abusive’ Woman Has Been Sentenced To Four Years In Jail After Pleading Guilty To Coercive Control And Assault - UKNIP

 “Sheree Spencer is an abusive and violent woman who subjected her husband to years of abuse.
 The offences were committed over a prolonged period of time and were regular, with several being carried out in a single day.

-“We understand that anyone can be affected by domestic abuse.
-There is no shame in this, and we want to help you out.
-If you are affected by this type of crime, please contact us.

-“We will take any report seriously and treat it with the utmost priority.
-Importantly, you will be treated with confidentiality, and we will fully support you to ensure those responsible are brought to justice.”

 If you have been affected of any type of abuse, there are various ways you can report it to the police.
-You can speak to independent charity Crimestoppers anonymously, or you can report directly to Police on 101 number, or 999 in an emergency.
+You can speak to independent charity Crimestoppers anonymously, or you can report directly through our 101 number, or 999 in an emergency.